-The anticipated repayment schedule The

-Whether the amounts to be repaid have been deducted from the family's annual income in past years
+The anticipated repayment schedule The amounts paid in the past, and Whether the amounts to be repaid have been deducted from the family's annual income in past years

 7-IV.C.
 DISABILTY ASSISTANCE EXPENSES

 Policies related to disability assistance expenses are found in 6-II.E.
 The amount of the deduction will be verified following the standard verification procedures described in Part I.